 Flesh and Blood has invested a lot into its competitive circuit.
 The game’s commitment to real-life competitive play is part of its main draw to a lot of players.
 With that being said, COVID-19 threw a wrench in a lot of competitive events, leaving many players wondering how to continue.

-Regardless if you’re just planning to continue with your Flesh and Blood journey or you’re just looking to start playing competitively, today we’ll be looking at all you need to know.
+Whether you’re planning to continue with your Flesh and Blood journey or you’re looking to start playing competitively, today we’ll be looking at all you need to know.

 The Competitive Circuit